gacafe/vala_tc/content/resources/markdown/Acquainted.md

 ```

 A useful function is the `range` function.
-It let's you get a list of numbers.
+It let's you get a sequence of
+numbers.
 To see the values, we need to use the `list` function on the range:

 ```{data-language=python}
 list(range(5, 10))